merdahl/AlexaBeagleBone2/README.md

 Future work
 ===========

+* Use YAML for configuration and holding credentials
 * Add volume controls (mute, absolute and relative)
 * Add "stop" support for steaming audio
 * Add support for GPIO triggering (keyboard adds latency due to key repeats)